NIFTy-PPL/J-UBIK/paper/paper.md

 Additionally, J-UBIK includes implementations for several instruments.
 Currently, it supports Chandra, eROSITA pointings, and James Webb Space Telescope (JWST) observations, with plans to expand this list as the user base grows.
 This expansion will provide users with a diverse set of accessible inference algorithms for various instruments.
-Ultimately, J-UBIK enables users to obtain posterior samples, including measures of interest such as the posterior mean and uncertainty of the signal across multiple datasets, and to perform multi-instrument reconstructions through Bayesian statistics.
+Ultimately J-UBIK enables the user, through Bayesian statistics, not only to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal for a several data sets, but also to perform multi-instrument reconstructions.

 The software has already been applied in [@Westerkamp:2023], and publications on eROSITA pointings and JWST are currently in preparation.
 In the future, the set of instruments will be further expanded to include existing imaging pipelines from NIFTy
-and NIFTy.re such as those described in [@Platz:2023], ...., as well as new ones. #FIXME: add resolve?
+and NIFTy.re such as those described in [@Platz:2023], [@Roth:2023], [@Hutschenreuter:2022],
+as well as new ones.

 # Bayesian Imaging with J-UBIK
 At the core of the J-UBIK package is Bayes’ theorem: